Last Updated on January 10, 2026 by Martina McKeough

 How to Stop Slippers Smelling in the First Place

-Prevention is always a better solution than fire fighting and trying to clean sheepskin slippers when it is too late.
+Instead of just learning how to clean sheepskin slippers I think prevention is always a better solution.
 One of the best ways to prevent sweat smells in your slippers is to always wear a pair of fresh clean socks when you are wearing them.
 This can help to prevent odor and bad smells before they start.

 More Articles to Help You Look After Your Feet